-Step 2: At $L{best}$ where the maximum recognition rate is obtained the corresponding confusion matrix is scanned and classes with high misclassification rates are merged.
-Class merging is performed using the disjoint grouping scheme presented in [26] which is similar to agglomerative clustering [28].
-Let the confusion matrix for C classes be $A{i, j}$ , where $A{i, j}$ (i, $j=1, 2 \dots C$ ) is the number of samples that belongs to class i and is classified to class j.
+Step 2: At L{best} where the maximum recognition rate is obtained the corresponding confusion matrix is scanned and classes with high misclassification rates are merged.
+Class merging is performed using the disjoint grouping scheme presented in [26] which is similar to agglomerative clustering [28].Let the confusion matrix for C classes be $A{i,j}$, where $A{i,j}$ (i, j = 1, 2 ...
+C) is the number of samples that belong to class i and are classified to class j.
 The similarity between classes i and j is defined according to Eq.
-(2).
+2.